iorchard/burrito_docs/source/operation/upgrade_from_2.1.x.rst

     $ ./scripts/burrito.sh install mariadb
     $ ./scripts/burrito.sh install memcached
     $ ./scripts/burrito.sh install rabbitmq
-    ...

-Make sure the upated pods are running and ready before you move on to the next component.
+Make sure the updated pods are running and ready before you move on to the next component.